-10.1 It is an expectation of all parents who send their children to Trust schools to commit to support the school uniform policy.
-Therefore, when your child joins a Trust school you will be asked to sign our home school agreement, which outlines the correct uniform and your parental responsibility to ensure your child attends school and adheres to the policy in every respect.
+10.1 It is an expectation that parents of children attending Trust schools commit to the School Uniform Policy.
+Therefore, when a child joins a Trust school parents will be required to sign our Home School Agreement, which outlines the correct uniform and parental responsibility to ensure that the child attends school and adheres to the policy in every respect.

-10.2 We understand that occasionally things can go wrong and children may rip jumpers and break shoes during the week.
+10.2 Occasionally things can go wrong and children may rip jumpers and break shoes during the week.
 We will always allow children to wear non-uniform items temporarily if we have a note, telephone call or email from their parent or carer.

-Moreover, if any parent has a difficulty complying with this uniform policy for financial or other reasons, they should make representation, in the first instance, to the office staff.
+Also, if parents have difficulty complying with this uniform policy for financial or other reasons, they should inform the office staff in the first instance.